Study Abroad FAQs

 2. Fill out the study abroad application online or by hard copy.

-3. Meet with an Office of International Enrollment Services (OIES) advisor and review program participation requirements and eligibility.
+3. Meet with an advisor and review program participation requirements and eligibility.

 4. Fill out an application and select courses of interest offered by the study abroad program.
 Bring course information to your academic advisor.
 (Note: Check the host campus for course information)

 5. Fill out the Academic Advising Form and obtain the appropriate signatures.
-Bring the signed form to OIES in Room, CC I-210.
+Please email the form to our office, overseas@oldwestbury.edu.

 6. OIES will notify the offices of Registrar, Bursar, and Financial Aid of your participation in study abroad when you have been accepted into the specific program.
 You must notify OIES when you are accepted to and enroll in another program.